 - Users are created by importing either a CSV file or from an external LDAP server.

 Users can self-register for password-based authentication.
 This reduces the workload for the system administrator.
 Users can choose their own passwords or have a randomly generated password provided in the browser or sent to them via email or SMS.
 Self-registration can be instant, or it can require administrator approval.
-See Self-registration.
+See Self-service portal policies.